LukePeters/contactformextras/README.md

-# Custom Email Templates with the Craft CMS Contact Form Plugin
+# Custom Email Template for the Craft CMS Contact Form Plugin

 When the contact form is submitted this module overrides the default email template with your own HTML.